Cosmo-Tech/platform-migrate-redis/README.md

-## Cosmotech tool to migrate CosmosDB to Redis.
+## Migration Cosmotech Tool from CosmosDB to Redis.

 ### Description:
-* Python script need to be connected to Cosmotech API with CosmosDB and Cosmotech API with Redis.
+Python script needs to be connected to 2 APIs:
+* Cosmotech API with CosmosDB (since version V2)
+* Cosmotech API with Redis

-It migrates all objects in order as shown in the table below.
+The script migrates all objects in order as shown in the table below:
-* All dates are converted to Unix timestamp.
-* Lost objects aren't migrated (like **ScenarioRun** without **Scenario**)
-* Script provides logs that can be found in **application.log**

-### Script workflow:
 | Migration                         | by Organization | by Workspace |
 |-----------------------------------|-----------------|--------------|
 | Azure connection made with az cli |